artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > His last words were directed to the pool:
 > "Alas, dear boy, whom I have vainly cherished!"
 > Those words returned to him again, and when
-> he cried "Farewell!" "_Farewell!_" cried Echo back.
+> he cried "Farewell!" "*Farewell!*" cried Echo back.
 > His weary head sank to the grass; death closed
 > those eyes transfixed once by their master's beauty,
 > but on the ferry ride across the Styx,
 > his gaze into its current did not waver.
 > ~ (3.643--50)

+Acoetes' story is similar to the seventh Homeric Hymn to Dionysus.

 ## Epistemology